Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Preliminaries

 where $\mI$ indicates an identity matrix of appropriate dimensions and $|$ the concatenation operator.
 Fig.~\ref{fig:hierachical-time-series} provides an example of a time series hierarchy with the associated aggregation matrix.
-A forecast $\widehat \mY_t$ is said to be \textit{coherent} if the equality in Eq.~\ref{eq:coherency} holds, i.e., if $\mQ\widehat\mY_t =\boldsymbol{0}$.
+A forecast $\widehat \mY_t$ is said to be \textit{coherent} if the equality constraints in Eq.~\ref{eq:coherency} holds, i.e., if $\mQ\widehat\mY_t =\boldsymbol{0}$.
+As discussed in the following, learning to forecast time series at different resolutions can act as an effective regularization mechanism, even when the hierarchical structure is not predefined.